goldfirere/singletons/README.md

   In both symbols, the kind starts with `forall a b.` rather than quantifying the `b` after the visible argument of kind `a`.
-These symbols can still be useful even with this flaw, so `singletons` permits generating them regardless.
+These symbols can still be useful even with this flaw, so `singletons-th` permits generating them regardless.
 Be aware of this drawback if you try doing something similar yourself!